QuaSi-Software/Documentation/docs/Technische_Beschreibung.md

 ![Image title](fig/COP_Kennfeld_Beispiel.png)

+In part load operation, the COP of a heat pump is variing.

 The energy balance (or power balance) of the heat pump can be determined according to Figure 2, as well as a relationship between supplied and dissipated heat output as a function of the coefficient of performance:

 $$\dot{Q}_{HP,out} = \frac{COP_{HP}}{COP_{HP} -1} \ \dot{Q}_{HP,in} \mathrm{\quad mit \quad} \dot{Q}_{HP,out} = \dot{Q}_{HP,in} + P_{HP,el} $$